A Generic Overview of Blender Video Editor Plugins

 Overloading Projects

-A typical misstep in Blender Video Editor Plugins is adding excess complexity:
+A typical misstep in Blender Video Editor Plugins is adding too many effects:

 Ignoring Audio